 A very popular use of these flowers is in sweet recipes.
 Lavender enhances teas, cookies, cakes and more.
 A very easy and delicious use of lavender flowers is in scented sugar.
 Just place the flowers in your sugar bowl, mix with sugar and cover tightly.
 In a few weeks your sugar will be delicately scented with lavender and will make a great addition to your cup of tea or your favorite dessert recipes.
 You can also mix lavender blossoms with softened butter and spread this seasoned butter on scones, toast, breads, and cakes.
 We have a delicious Lavender Lemon Bundt Cake recipe on our website.
 Lavender has also been successfully and delicious paired with chocolate to my great delight!

 And last but not least, lavender flowers, we have found, enhance and add a depth of flavor to many different teas and tisanes.
-We have created blends with lavender flowers that are very popular: Floral Nectar, Lavender Lace, Victorian Earl Grey, Rose Rooibos, Lady Myrtle’s Earl Grey, Namaste, Third Eye Chakra and Crown Chakra.
+We have created blends with lavender flowers that are very popular: Floral Nectar, Lavender Lace, Victorian Earl Grey, Zion National Park Tea, Lady Myrtle’s Earl Grey, Namaste, Third Eye Chakra and Crown Chakra.

 LAVENDER AS A MEDICINE